y22k/secure-untraceable-mobile-guide/README.md

 * OpenVox is a chinese company.
 Are they backdooring us?
 Who knows.
 I would assume that any GSM calls are being monitored anyways.
 The important thing is that they can’t be traced back to your physical location because of your VPN/Tor.

 ## Step-by-Step
+Note: These [] indicate a value you choose.
+Don't include the brackets.
+Common mistake.
 ### VPN
 * Setup through Tor and buy with Bitcoin, Monero, Zcash, or Giftcard. https://www.privacytools.io/ has a list of good VPN providers.
 ### SIP Server (with TLS+SRTP)